-Cough variant asthma or chronic cough is an often under-diagnosed or misdiagnosed condition. invariably it will be confused with bronchitis.
-Although Water Cures can treat both, when it comes to coughing, there are some water or salt variations that can improve outcomes.
+Cough variant asthma or chronic cough is an often under-diagnosed or misdiagnosed condition.
+Often it is confused with bronchitis.
+Although Water Cures can help relieve the symptoms of both, when it comes to coughing, there are some water or salt variations that can improve outcomes.

 We have found a way to relieve coughing asthma or chronic cough.
 It is simple, easy to do and it is free or at the least, very cheap.
 The treatment is probably right in your cupboard or in your fridge.
 You can skip to the bottom and click on the link for the solution.
 Please read this page to better be able to understand why it works and what is going on in your body.